mulesoft/osprey-cli/README.md

 Osprey CLI
 ==========

-The scaffolding tool to generate [Osprey](https://github.com/mulesoft/osprey)-based applications with just a command.
+The Command Line Interface (CLI) scaffolding tool to generate [Osprey](https://github.com/mulesoft/osprey)-based applications, ideally from a pre-defined [RAML](raml.org) API spec, with just a single command.

 ### Important
-**Osprey-CLI current release is still a work in progress.
-Osprey development team and other teams from MuleSoft have been working on Osprey based implementations, and even though it has been a great experience and it has been properly enhanced, it doesn't meet our criteria for a first stable version yet. **
+The current release of Osprey CLI is very much a work in progress.
+As it is in active use within a number of rapid development projects, it too is evolving with the needs those projects uncover.
+While it is proving extremely beneficial, because it's still evolving rapidly we don't yet feel it meets our criteria for a first fully stable release.

-**We encourage you to use it and contribute raising issues, providing feedback or pushing your own code.**
+**We encourage you to use it and participate by raising issues, providing feedback or contributing your own code (see below)**

-#### Not supported features (yet)
+### Coming Soon
-Please, check the issues for [Osprey-Cli 1.0 Milestone](https://github.com/mulesoft/osprey-cli/issues?milestone=1&state=open) to be up-to-date with the future features to be implemented.
+Please check the  [Osprey CLI 1.0 Milestone](https://github.com/mulesoft/osprey-cli/issues?milestone=1&state=open) issues list to stay up-to-date with the immediate roadmap.

 ### Fundamentals
-Osprey-CLI creates an Osprey-based application by calling a command and specifying a few parameters.
+Osprey-CLI creates an Osprey-based application by invoking a command and specifying a few parameters.
-As result, you will get the skeleton of an Osprey application (coded in javascript or coffeescript) to start working right away.
+As result, you will get the skeleton of an Osprey application (coded in JavaScript or CoffeeScript) to start working right away.

+### Related projects
+Check out the main [Osprey](https://github.com/mulesoft/osprey) project itself for information about the framework on which this tool generates applications.

 ### Contributing
-If you are interesting in contributing by submitting your code to this project, please read the [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4)
+If you are interesting in contributing some code to this project, thanks!
+Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4) acknowledging that you are transferring ownership.

+To discuss this project, please use its github issues or the [RAML forum](http://forums.raml.org/).

 ### Prerequisites